tcillard/technical_test/docs/readme.md

 If the sum of all movement'amount and the balance of the second balancies are not equal, i will considere the movements are not complete.

+I havent implement test, i only use test.json at the root dir.
+I play with data and send it by bruno to test my application.

 # Conclusion

 The algorithm works but we can improve this solution with a database.\